-Anthony Masters is one of the best agents S.H.I.E.L.D has to offer.
-After being sent in a mission to take down Horst-Gorscht and ODESSA, a neo-nazi organization hidden in Bolma that was working with Baron Von Strucker's HYDRA by developing Super Soldier Serums for them using Adolph Hitler's blood.
-By the moment Tony arrived to Gorstch, he was already hit by a bullet and was delusional, he told Tony about a perfected serum he developed which would not only boost people to peak levels of what was humanly possible, including assimilating knowledge instantly.
+Anthony Masters is one of the best agents S.H.I.E.L.D. has to offer.
+After being sent on a mission to take down Horst-Gorscht and ODESSA, a neo-nazi organization hidden in Bolma that was working with Baron Von Strucker's HYDRA by developing Super-Soldier Serums for them using Adolph Hitler's blood.
+When Tony arrived to Gorstch, he was already hit by a bullet and was delusional, he told Tony about a perfected serum he developed which would not only boost people to peak levels of what was humanly possible, but also include assimilating knowledge instantly.
 However the ODESSA structure began to collapse, this in combination with Gorstch's death would mean all his notes and knowledge would have been lost forever and the serum wouldn't have been able to be replicated.
-In the heat of the moment, Tony injected himself with the newly developed Soldier Serum for him to memorize Gorstch's notes and escape from the structure quickly.
-As a side-effect of the Serum, Tony developed a degree of amnesia and created am alter-ego called "Taskmaster" which worked as a mercenary for criminal organizations and whatnot.
+In the heat of the moment, Tony injected himself with the newly-developed Soldier Serum for him to memorize Gorstch's notes and escape from the structure quickly.
+As a side-effect of the Serum, Tony developed a degree of amnesia and created an alter-ego called "Taskmaster" which worked as a mercenary for criminal organizations and whatnot.
 That said, he subconsciously still worked for S.H.I.E.L.D.

 Watching broadcasts of superhuman activity, he executed several successful grand larcenies but underestimated the dangers involved in such work.
-He thus used his profits to start up academies where he trained aspiring super-villains, including Crossbones, to become professionals.
+He thus used his profits to start up academies where he trained aspiring super-villains, including Crossbones, to become professionals in their chosen field.
 He designed a costume and took the name Taskmaster.
 He remained undetected until the activities of one head of an academy caused the Avengers to become aware of these facilities.
-Taskmaster battled Captain America and Iron Man, and was forced to flee; as during his confrontation with Jocasta he was unable to predict her future movements because of her lack of body language.
+Taskmaster battled Captain America and Iron Man, and was forced to flee; during his confrontation with Jocasta he was unable to predict her future movements because of her lack of body language.

 Major Story Arcs